Pranay92/hapi-next/README.md

 ### Methods

-**reply.next(err)**  This tells hapi-next to continue executing the next function in the chain.
-If error is passed as a non-null value, this will break the execution chain and will send the error response back to client
+**reply.next(err,config)**  This tells hapi-next to continue executing the next function in the chain.
+If error is passed as a non-null value, this will break the execution chain and will send the error response back to client.
+Also the **config** object is optional.
+As of now, it only supports sending status, but I'm willing to support more configuration in the future.

 **reply.data** Object used to pass data between functions in the chain. (see function signature in the above example).
 This defaults to an object({'success' : true}).